Pack light – Travel Chic with KIDS

 This might seem like a picky thing to consider, but on the other hand, why NOT make those photographs look amazing?
 I mean really!
 You do get to choose.
 Choose something fabulous and be thrilled with your travel photos.
 Use them for your Christmas card!

 Look at how fun this photo is with our colorful raincoats!
-We are FREEZING in Spain on this dreary drizzly day but boy, we look good. 😉
+We were FREEZING in Spain on this dreary drizzly day but boy, we look good. 😉

 Choose accessories to feel ready for the evening or a special event.

 But if you like accessories, but all means pack them.
-They are lightweight and take up very little room!
+They are lightweight and take up very little room AND make you feel just fabulous.

 Pack Light -Travel Chic with KIDS: Consider the Weather.